The Corporate Governance Review: USA

 i Stakeholder governance

 For several decades, there has been a prevailing assumption among many CEOs, directors, scholars, investors, asset managers and others that the sole purpose of corporations is to maximise value for shareholders.
 This exclusive focus on shareholder wealth maximisation has exacerbated pressure on corporations to take actions to maintain or boost the near-term stock price.
 There has been increasing concern about the negative consequences of shareholder primacy and the short-termism it has facilitated, as well as the longer-term effects on broader socioeconomic and sustainability issues.
 In 2019, the Business Roundtable issued a statement on the purpose of a corporation, signed by 181 public company CEOs, departing from its long-standing endorsement of shareholder primacy and embracing stakeholder governance, which posits that the fiduciary duty of management and the board of directors is to promote the long-term value of the corporation for the benefit of all its constituents, not solely to maximise shareholder wealth.
 Several prominent institutional investors, including BlackRock, Inc, the Vanguard Group and State Street Global Advisors, subsequently issued public statements similarly endorsing stakeholder governance.
-The novel coronavirus (covid-19) pandemic, with its devastating human and economic toll, is sure to intensify focus on stakeholder governance and the failings of the old governance paradigm.
+The ongoing covid-19 pandemic, with its devastating human and economic toll, has emphasised the interconnectedness and codependencies of various constituents and intensified focus on stakeholder governance and the failings of the old governance paradigm.

 Stakeholder governance is fully consistent with well-established principles of corporate law and the existing fiduciary framework for directors.
 Directors have a fiduciary duty to promote the best interests of the corporation, and in fulfilling that duty, directors exercise their business judgement in considering and reconciling the interests of various stakeholders and their effects on the business of the corporation.
 Indeed, the special genius of Delaware law in particular, and one of the primary reasons why it has become the indisputably pre-eminent jurisdictional choice of most major US public companies, is that it has been animated by a fundamental sense of pragmatism and its fiduciary duty framework has afforded corporations the breathing room they need to address evolving business challenges as well as expectations of shareholders.
 Companies and investors alike have been rethinking the ways in which they engage and have been providing robust and increasingly tailored disclosures about their approaches to strategy, purpose and mission; board involvement, composition and practices; board oversight of strategy and risk management; the business case for long-term investments, reinvesting in the business and retraining employees, pursuing research and development, innovation, and other capital allocation priorities; sustainability, ESG and human capital matters; stakeholder and shareholder relations; corporate governance; and corporate culture.